 Footnote: Michael McDermott was at school when he joined our running club in Newcastle, in about 1979… there were a few ‘windhonde’ in the club at the time, but pretty soon he was chasing and beating most of them on the shorter runs.
 There were a few Harrismitters I saw regularly at races: Pieter Oosthuyzen and Koos Rautenbach, I especially remember, as I often chatted to them at races.

 Has anyone from Harrismith ever won this besides Volschenk? and btw, I thought it was Koos Keyser who was the big hero winner of our school days?
 (Koos Swanepoel – not Keyser: True that.
 Koos Keyser won five times in a row).

 PS: Note I said ‘doing’ the mountain race… no commitment to running it at this stage, but that may change on the day 🙂

 Love to you all – actual finisher Pikkie Loots

 Pikkie, you must shine up!
 The year I strolled it with Sheila, Pierre and Ilse we got silver medals.
 OK, to be fully honest we gave those back to Jacquie and settled for (unearned) bronzes, but we DID briefly hold silver.
 So shine up, mate.
 Try harder.

-(and just for the record, I do have legitimate finishes from pre-rinderpest days – once, I got a medal with a handy bottle opener attached).
+(and just for the record, I do have four legitimate finishes from pre-rinderpest days – once, I got a medal with a handy bottle opener attached).
 I ran without binoculars in those days.